 Location

-Galway Ireland has a unique combination of a bustling city and a thriving university means that has something to offer everyone and caters to young people like few other places.
+Galway, Ireland, has a unique combination of a bustling city and a thriving university, which means it has something to offer everyone and caters to young people like few other places.
 Galway was recently ranked as the top destination to visit in Ireland by The Lonely Planet Guide.
 They describe Galway as being steeped in history yet with a contemporary vibe.

-Students benefit from all the facilities that a modern city has to offer including extensive shopping outlets and entertainment venues, two cinemas, cafes and restaurants, nightclubs and an abundance of music venues to choose from.
+Students benefit from all the facilities that a modern city has to offer, including extensive shopping outlets and entertainment venues, two cinemas, cafes and restaurants, nightclubs and an abundance of music venues.
 Galway is the most international place in Ireland with 1 in 4 people born outside of the state.

-Galway is a great sporting city.
-Whatever you are into, from horse racing, Gaelic games, soccer and rugby to rowing, motorsport, greyhound racing and more.
+Galway is a great sporting city — from horse racing, Gaelic games, soccer and rugby to rowing, motorsports, greyhound racing, and more.
 The city has hurling and Gaelic football teams at all levels, and major matches are played at Pearse Stadium located in the city.

 Galway is renowned for its natural beauty, including its Mountain Ranges with the Twelve Bens dominating the Connemara skyline.
-There are many islands off the coast with the Aran Islands being the main attraction.
+There are many islands off the coast, including the popular Aran Islands.
 Galway has lots of freshwater lakes, with trout and salmon in abundance.
 County Galway has several Blue Flag beaches.
 Galway is also home to the greatest array of castles in Ireland, some in ruin, but some magnificently restored.

 Courses